 Pawtucket is the city that embraced my family when we were forced to escape the violence in Colombia.
 The city whose public schools prepared me to pursue a degree in business from Bryant University and a masters in public administration from URI.
 The city that I have proudly served as a member of the Pawtucket School Committee and the Pawtucket City Council for the past several years.

 I love Pawtucket.
-That’s why I am running to represent our city in the State Senate, and that’s why I am asking for your vote in the Special Election on Tuesday, April 3.
+That’s why I am running to represent our city in the State Senate, and that’s why I am asking for your vote on Tuesday, November 6.

 From an early age, my parents taught me the value of hard work and integrity.
 They also taught me the importance of giving back.
 My father had a great career in Colombia and provided a good life for my family.
 I attended school there and dreamed of college and beyond.
 But all of that ended when he began receiving death threats.
 We were forced to leave everything behind and relocate abruptly to the U.S. This was a very difficult time for my family, but I worked hard to learn a new language and become an active member of my new hometown, Pawtucket.